Comparison · VERIFIED APRIL 2026

 Final verdict: Grammarly vs Superhuman

 Both Grammarly and Superhuman are strong tools in the productivity space, but they serve different needs.
 Grammarly stands out for works everywhere, making it ideal for anyone who writes professionally.
-Superhuman differentiates with fastest email experience, which benefits users focused on executives.
+Superhuman is best at fastest email experience — particularly for teams focused on executives.

-With a 0.1-point rating advantage and 4,500 reviews, Grammarly has the edge in user satisfaction.
+Grammarly scores higher on ToolChase.
 The best approach is to try Grammarly's free tier and Superhuman to see which fits your specific workflow.

 Related comparisons